SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *Date Pinkie?
 That's a big question…*

-*I mean sure, I've enjoyed* most *of the time I've spent holding her today, but dating is a lot more serious of a consideration.*
+*I mean, sure, I've enjoyed* most *of the time I've spent holding her today, but dating is a lot more serious of a consideration.*

 *I guess I got plenty of time to think about it.*